 Method

-- Wrap a dry soft toy in one of your materials.
-Check for gaps where water could seep in.
+- Wrap a dry, soft toy in one of the test materials.
+Check for gaps where water can seep in.

 - Carefully place the wrapped toy in the water for a few seconds.

 Different materials have different properties, which make them useful for different functions.
-For example, glass is used in windows because it is transparent, we can see through it.
+For example, glass is used in windows because it is transparent; you can see through it.

-Water cannot pentrate waterproof materials.
-We would expect the foil and plastic bag to be waterproof, as this is what makes them useful for wrapping food, keeping it dry and protecting from smells.
+Water cannot penetrate waterproof materials.
+We would expect the foil and plastic bag to be waterproof, as this is what makes them useful for wrapping food, keeping it dry and protecting it from smells.
 Raincoats often have a plastic coating because plastic is waterproof.

 Rubber and wax are examples of natural waterproof coatings that are used to make materials waterproof.
 Leaves often have a waxy coating to protect the leaf and help it retain water.